 The College Farm is one of the oldest continuously operating student educational farms in the United States.
-Its enterprises currently include beef cattle, hogs, poultry, goats, field crops, horticultural crops, honey bees, and aquaculture.
+Its enterprises currently include beef cattle, hogs, poultry, goats, field crops, horticultural crops, honeybees, and aquaculture.
 Much of the cropland is USDA certified organic and the Farm maintains animal-welfare certifications on several of the livestock enterprises.
-In 2013 the College opened a campus farm store in the renovated, historic Broomcraft Building located on the edge of campus, adjacent to Farm.
-It’s equipped with a kitchen and meat-processing room and offers foods produced by students working on the Farm as well as products from nearby farms and small businesses in the central Appalachian Region and throughout Kentucky.
-The Farm also regularly supplies pork, beef and fresh produce to the campus dining hall.
+In 2013, the College opened a campus farm store in the renovated, historic Broomcraft Building located on the edge of campus adjacent to the Farm.
+It’s equipped with a kitchen and meat-processing room and offers food produced by students working on the Farm as well as products from nearby farms and small businesses in the central Appalachian Region and throughout Kentucky.
+The Farm also regularly supplies pork, beef, and fresh produce to the campus dining hall.

 Berea College offers a Bachelor of Science (BS) degree in Agriculture and Natural Resources with a broad foundation in the fundamentals as well as opportunities to focus in specialty areas.
 The program emphasizes critical inquiry, practical experience and innovative problem-solving.
 The College Farm functions as the primary educational laboratory, offering labor positions to students and providing a compelling place for course activities, undergraduate research, student projects, and internships.